 In the late 1800s, a group of Christian families from Aberdeen, Mississippi, settled in Huntsville, Alabama.
 Within this group were the Herndon, Turner, and Furlow families.
 Shortly after settling here, they began searching for a Baptist church to unite and begin worshiping.
 Much to their dismay, they found no Missionary Baptist Church in Huntsville.
 With this discovery, their strong faith in God and the divine guidance of the Holy Spirit led them to secure an old house on West Clinton Street.
 This house was the first location of the First Missionary Baptist Church under the leadership of Reverend Robert Green in 1880.
 It is worth noting that some of the descendants of these first families still live in Huntsville and carry on their family's legacy within First Missionary Baptist Church (FMBC).

-Shortly after the formation of the Church, in 1881 Reverend Pope Jones became the Pastor.
-During his pastorate services were held in the United States Court Building at three and seven o’clock p.m. each Sunday.
-Reverend Jones started a building program.
-With assistance from the Muscle Shoals Missionary Baptist Association, the Church purchased a lot on Steele Street.
-Construction of the church began in 1886 with Reverend Jones and Reverend M.J.
-Hooks erecting the structure.
+In 1881, shortly after the formation of the Church, Reverend Pope Jones became the Pastor.
+During his pastorate, services were held in the United States Court Building each Sunday at three and seven o’clock P.M.
+Reverend Jones later started a building program.
+With assistance from the Muscle Shoals Missionary Baptist Association, the Church purchased a lot on Steele Street to construct a new facility.
+Construction of the new church began in 1886.
+The church would be erected under the leadership of Reverend Jones and Reverend M.J.
+Hooks.